margaretmf/margaretmf.github.io/poetry.md

 Stay tranquil, and ponder the good in life, the beauty.
 Meditation is the consciousness of good.
 Choose to be peaceful, joyful.
-Enjoy the refelctions of the light within.
+Enjoy the reflections of the light within.
 Ponder all the interconnectedness of humanity, and the rapture of a lively home.
 Be grateful for Zen.